Food Technology

 Our curriculum vision applies to all our young people, regardless of background, gender, sexual orientation or ability.

-Our young people will develop a life-long love of learning in Food Technology through the study of food commodities and their provenance, nutrition and the role food plays in our present and future health through our rich, broad and balanced curriculum and expert delivery in Food Technology lessons.
+Our young people will develop a life-long love of learning about Food Technology through the study of food commodities and their provenance, nutrition and the role food plays in our present and future health through our rich, broad and balanced curriculum and expert delivery in Food Technology lessons.

-All students at Heworth Grange School are without exception entitled to a world class food education that is holistic, ambitious and aspirational and will promote their physical, social, emotional and intellectual development through the study of food and the design and production of good quality food products that promote a healthy lifestyle.
+All students at Heworth Grange School are without exception entitled to a world-class food education that is holistic, ambitious and aspirational and will promote their physical, social, emotional and intellectual development through the study of food and the design and production of good quality food products that promote a healthy lifestyle.

 It is vital that we prepare our young people so that they are empowered to become engaged, positive and respectful citizens who can make informed choices regarding food through a dedicated focus on professional development.
 They will explore the various issues relating to food that have an impact on our health, economy and environment, the role food plays in different cultures and how they can make informed choices as consumers.

-We are responsible for ensuring our young people are confident to pursue ambitious next steps in Food education, employment or training which will support their future careers.
-The study of food, food products and its service can open their minds to opportunities for further food based education and food related careers and the wide range of transferable skills used in Food Technology that can be applied in their future careers.
+We are responsible for ensuring our young people are confident to pursue ambitious next steps in food education, employment or training which will support their future careers.
+The study of food, food products and its service can open their minds to opportunities for further food-based education and food-related careers and the wide range of transferable skills used in Food Technology that can be applied in their future careers.

 Knowledge and skills: